mvdwetering/ynca/docs/DESIGN.md

 Need to check for event only updates if they exist.

 That might also explain the lists of GET commands found on the internet to indicate what is supported for a device.

+Would allow for an API where attributes are only added when _really_ supported by that specific model and not in general.